maximilionus/lucidglyph/README.md

 ### KDE Plasma
-By default, vanilla KDE Plasma desktop environment does follow the fontconfig rules, including the antialiasing settings, but in some cases this behavior gets overwritten, presumably by above-level distro-specific configurations.
+By default, vanilla KDE Plasma desktop environment does follow the fontconfig rules, including the anti-aliasing settings, but in some cases this behavior gets overwritten, presumably by above-level distro-specific configurations.
-This causes improper font rendering due to misconfigured antialiasing parameters.
+This causes improper font rendering due to misconfigured anti-aliasing parameters.

 This issue is already being tracked, but manual user intervention is still